Common module settings

 When

 This directive takes a value similar to a crontab entry: five space-separated definitions for minute, hour, day, month, and weekday.
 See the crontab(5) manual for the field definitions.
-It supports lists as comma-separated values and/or ranges.
+It supports lists as comma separated values and/or ranges.
 Step values are also supported with the slash.
-Month and weekdays are not supported, these must be defined with numeric values.
+Month and week days are not supported, these must be defined with numeric values.
 The following extensions are also supported:

 @startup Run once when NXLog Agent starts.